 Arrange a rack in the middle of the oven and heat to 300°F. Set a fine-mesh strainer over a large measuring cup or medium bowl; set aside.
 Place 4 (6-ounce) ramekins in a roasting pan or 9x13-inch baking dish; set aside.

-Whisk the egg yolks, sugar, vanilla, and salt in a large, heatproof bowl.
+Whisk the egg yolks, sugar, vanilla, and salt together in a large, heatproof bowl.
 While whisking constantly, slowly whisk in the chocolate mixture.

-Strain the mixture through the strainer.
+Pour the mixture through the strainer.
 Divide the strained mixture among the ramekins.

 Transfer the pan to the oven and pour enough hot water in the pan or baking dish, being careful not to splash any water into the ramekins, until it reaches about halfway up the sides of the ramekins.